schuerstedt/Backlog.md/backlogsession/BACKLOGSESSION-INSTRUCTIONS.md

 ### Session Initialization:

 A new session is initialized when the user asks for it. `bls` automatically creates a new session if there is no session for today.
+**CRITICAL**: All `bls` commands MUST be executed from the project root directory to prevent unintended session initializations in subfolders.

+### Session Goal Approval:
+Before any tasks are moved to 'Approved' or 'Doing' status, the 'Session Goal' document (doc-1) MUST be explicitly approved by the user.
+The SA should wait for user confirmation that the session goal is clear and accepted.

 ### Task Creation and Approval Process: